 Throughout the Early Years and Key Stage 1 children are taught the key principles of writing in order to lay a solid foundation for developing their skills later on.
 An emphasis is placed on developing clear handwriting with ‘finger spaces’ between in each word.
 Children are taught to apply their knowledge of phonics to help them spell accurately, and to structure their work, whether it be fiction writing or a set of instructions.
 Our curriculum teaches the children to add variation and description to their work by developing their vocabulary, including the use of interesting adjectives and adverbs and developing sentence structure using conjunctions and sentence openers.
 By the end of Key Stage 1 children have been taught the fundamentals of punctuation and grammar.
 This structural and technical knowledge is fostered alongside developing a love for writing as a lifelong means for communication and expressing oneself.

-Our writing process is developed over five days – we begin with a ‘Gather it’ day where children are immersed in model texts and gather their idea around the writing theme.
-The children then ‘Plan-it’, on day two, ‘Write-it’ on day three, then ‘Edit-it’ and ‘Publish-it’ on days four and five.
+Our writing process is developed over six days – we begin with a ‘Gather it’ day where children are immersed in model texts and gather their idea around the writing theme.
+The children then ‘Plan-it’, on day two, ‘Write-it’ on day three, ‘Edit-it’ on day four, ‘Revise-it’ on day five and ‘Publish-it’ on day six.

 Children are given plenty of opportunities to develop their speaking and listening skills across the curriculum.
 In Early Years and Year 1, each class has a role-play area where children enjoy developing their social skills and imagination and drama is planned into our lessons regularly.
 Our whole-school approach of talk partners is crucial to ensuring that all children have an opportunity to discuss their thoughts and ideas and respond appropriately to others’.